1935–36 Midwest Basketball Conference season: Leading scorers

 Prior to the 1969–70 NBA season, league leaders in points were determined by totals rather than averages.
 Also, rebounding and assist numbers were not recorded properly in the MBC like they would be in the BAA/NBA, as would field goal and free-throw shooting percentages.
-That being said, due to the Midwest Basketball Conference not having a set amount of standardized games played for each team this season, there would be no true set scoring leader for the MBC this season, with a few players having an incomplete set amount of data at hand for one reason or another.
-However, the player that scored the most points in the MBC this season was Soup Cable for the Akron Firestone Non-Skids, while the player that had the highest scoring average for this season would be Leroy Edwards of the Indianapolis U.S. Tires with an average of 10.5 points per game in thirteen games played (ahead of John Wooden for the rivaling Indianapolis Kautskys with an average of 10.1 points per game in nine total games played and Soup Cable, who only averaged 8.4 points per game in the 18 games played with Akron).
+With that being said, due to the Midwest Basketball Conference not having a set amount of standardized games played for each team this season, there would be no true set scoring leader for the MBC this season, with a few players having an incomplete set amount of data at hand for one reason or another.

+However, the player that scored the most points in the MBC this season was Soup Cable for the Akron Firestone Non-Skids, while the player that had the highest scoring average for this season would be Leroy Edwards of the Indianapolis U.S. Tires with an average of 10.5 points per game in thirteen games played.
+This was ahead of John Wooden for the rivaling Indianapolis Kautskys with an average of 10.1 points per game in nine total games played and Soup Cable, who only averaged 8.4 points per game in the 18 games played with Akron.